-The Audit & Supervisory Committee meetings are held once a month in principle, and nineteen (19) Audit & Supervisory Committee meetings were held during the business year ended March 31, 2023.
+The Audit & Supervisory Committee meetings are held once a month in principle, and twenty Audit & Supervisory Committee meetings were held during the business year ended March 31, 2024.

 The Audit & Supervisory Committee is the only deliberation body and decision-making body for the purpose of forming opinions with regard to audits by Audit & Supervisory Committee Members, and, where necessary, provides its opinions to Directors or the Board of Directors.
 The Audit & Supervisory Committee is composed of all the Directors who are Audit & Supervisory Committee Members, and its chairman is determined by resolution of the Audit & Supervisory Committee.
 In order to further enhance the independence and neutrality of the Company's audit system, the Audit & Supervisory Committee is composed of a majority of outside Directors.
 In addition, the Company appoints as Audit & Supervisory Committee Members individuals who have appropriate experience and skills, as well as necessary knowledge of finance, accounting and legal affairs.
 At least one person who has sufficient expertise in finance and accounting serves on the committee.
-As of June 22, 2023, the Audit & Supervisory Committee comprises four members (two males and two females), among whom a majority of three are highly independent outside Directors.
+As of June 20, 2024, the Audit & Supervisory Committee comprises four members (four females), among whom a majority of three are highly independent outside Directors.
+The Committee is chaired by an outside Director.
 The Company establishes the Audit & Supervisory Committee Office to assist the Audit & Supervisory Committee to carry out their duties.
 The staff of the Audit & Supervisory Committee Office are independent from Directors who are not Audit & Supervisory Committee Members and perform their duties under the direction of the Audit & Supervisory Committee.
 Moreover, the Board of Directors has set forth that any transfer or evaluation, etc. of the staff requires the prior approval of the Audit & Supervisory Committee.
 This arrangement ensures that the staff of the Audit & Supervisory Committee Office remain independent of other business execution divisions and ensures the efficacy of directions given to the staff by the Audit & Supervisory Committee.

-<Specific matters considered by the Audit & Supervisory Committee during the business year ended March 31, 2023>

-Specific matters considered by the Audit & Supervisory Committee include the Audit & Supervisory Committee's audit policy, audit plan and audit results, results of the audit of the business report and financial statements, the Internal Audit division's audit plan and audit results, development of the internal control system and its operational status, Financial Auditor evaluation and remuneration, etc., and opinions about election, remuneration, etc., of Directors (excluding Directors who are Audit & Supervisory Committee Members).
-During the business year ended March 31, 2023, the Audit & Supervisory Committee focused on the following key audit items.
+<Specific matters considered by the Audit & Supervisory Committee during the business year > Specific matters considered by the Audit & Supervisory Committee in FY2024 include the Audit & Supervisory Committee's audit policy, audit plan and audit results, results of the audit of the business report and financial statements, the Internal Audit division's audit plan and audit results, development of the internal control system and its operational status, Financial Auditor evaluation and remuneration, etc., and opinions about election, remuneration, etc., of Directors (excluding Directors who are Audit & Supervisory Committee Members).
+During the business year ended March 31, 2025, the Audit & Supervisory Committee focuses on the following key audit items.

-- · Status of HR systems, policies and measures - · Status of PMI (Post Merger Integration) at the acquired companies - · Status of governance of subsidiaries - · Status of response to challenges associated with globalization and reorganization
+- · Status of HR systems, policies and measures - · Management status of PMI (Post-Merger Integration) at the acquired companies - · Status of governance of subsidiaries - · Challenges associated with globalization and reorganization

-- · Accounting procedures (including tax processing) based on management's estimates and judgments involving significant risks - · Status of outsourcing - · Status of risk response and risk management - · Status of compliance and supervision - · Status of Environmental, Social and Governance (ESG) policies and initiatives - · Status of IT-related maintenance and support
+- · Accounting procedures based on management's estimates and judgments involving significant risks - · Status of outsourcing - · Status of risk response and risk management - · Status of compliance and supervision - · Sustainability-related information disclosure system and process - · Status of IT-related maintenance and support - · Follow-up on audit findings from past fiscal year